 This later definition of an internal martial art allows any martial art, or even any physical training, to become an internal practice.
 By shifting the focus of training from physical (preoccupied with the body and its needs) to physiological (the functions and activities of life) the practice method and purpose changes.

-Baguazhang is classified as an internal martial art.
-You need to decide why you will practice Baguazhang.
-This decision will define martial art for you.
+You need to decide why you desire to practice the internal martial arts.
+This decision will define the art for you.
 Once made, this decision is not fixed; it will morph to include different (or even all) aspects outlined below.
 For now, choose one of these five reasons before continuing:

 You desire to be in better shape but are not engaged with modern exercise programs.
 Your practice is based on your current physical condition (no overexertion allowed) with the goal of improving health.

 You feel out of shape mentally.
 You may feel depressed, cranky, or just have a perplexing problem that you cannot solve.
 Your practice is focused on breathing and attention with the intent of improving your mood.